 Related guides:

-3. Transfer to a prepaid card if supported
+- Transfer funds to a prepaid card when supported by the app

-Even partial availability can help cover urgent expenses.
+Even partial availability can help cover urgent expenses while waiting for the rest of the deposit to clear.

 Alternatives If You Need Cash Immediately

-If waiting is not an option, these alternatives may help:
+If waiting for a deposit hold is not an option, consider these alternatives:

 Frequently Asked Questions